mateoneira/mateoneira.github.io/_posts/2017-07-16-transport-networks.md

 Graphs can be weighted, meaning that their edges have a weight attribute to quantify some value, such as importance or impedance, between connected vertices.
 The weighted distance between two vertices is the sum of the weights of the path's edges.

 Network science is the study of typically real-world graphs, such as social networks, the internet, protein interactions, power grids, among many more.
-The connection topology of networks can lie between completely random or completely regular, but many social, technological, and biological networks lie somewhere in between these two extremes, tipically exhibiting 'small-world' properties.
+The connection topology of networks can lie between completely random or completely regular, but many social, technological, and biological networks lie somewhere in between these two extremes, exhibiting 'small-world' properties.

 There are a number of measures that can be calculated from a network, such as the diameter (longest shortest path), average path length, density (connectance), centrality measures, communities, etc. Here we will only focus on three measures of centrality, as this can give us key measures of the topological properties of our system.
 These are:
 <ul>